RLE-Foundation/rllte/docs/hub.md

 - **noise**: Rollouts of a noise-injected policy.
 - **exploration**: Rollouts of a fixed policy that is trained solely by intrinsic rewards.

-Suppose we want to download the random demonstrations of a [Atari](https://envpool.readthedocs.io/en/latest/env/atari.html) task, here is an example:
+Suppose we want to download the random demonstrations of an [Atari](https://envpool.readthedocs.io/en/latest/env/atari.html) task, here is an example:
 ``` py
 from rllte.hub.datasets import Atari